Today I’m going to show you the biggest mistakes that women make when they are trying to win their exes back.

 The mistakes that I am going to list here today have been connected to hundreds of situations where women have been unsuccessful at salvaging their relationships.

 - Going Too Fast Too Soon

 - Living Together With Your Ex After A Breakup

 - Waiting For Them To Text You First

 - No Curiosity Hook In Conversations

-- Going Through The Process Without Any Kind Of Plan
+- Going Through The Process Without A Plan

 Mistake #1: Breaking The No Contact Rule Too Soon

 Throughout the history of Ex Boyfriend Recovery I have talked a lot about the no contact rule.